scot00671234/coinfeedly-finance/replit.md

   - Added automatic content extraction from article URLs for complete article text
   - Eliminated all mock/placeholder data, using only authentic RSS content
   - Created seamless endless scroll experience for maximum user engagement
+- July 12, 2025.
+Final cleanup: Complete removal of mock data and Market Analysis
+  - Removed all sample/mock article fallback system to ensure only real RSS content displays
+  - Removed Market Analysis button and functionality from article modal
+  - Enhanced RSS service to fetch complete article content for full readability
+  - Application now only works with authentic RSS feeds from CoinTelegraph, Bloomberg, TechCrunch, etc.
+  - No fallback content - if no RSS data available, feed will be empty until real articles are fetched
+  - Full article content is now readable directly on the platform without external links

 ## User Preferences